 Middle School students have both PE and health classes and participate in at least one athletic activity per year, while Senior School students participate in the athletics program and have a variety of PE options, including fitness and working on the school farm.

 Sustainability education and outdoor learning come alive at Shady Side through our unique SSA Farm program.
 The farm includes garden plots at all four SSA campuses that are planted, tended and harvested in part by students.
 Together, the gardens yield 500 pounds of fresh produce per year, which is sold at our Farmers Market and used in our dining halls – literally bringing the farm-to-table concept right to our students’ lunch trays.

 The farm is integrated into the curriculum at every division across disciplines, from science to math to art.
-Whether it’s Junior School students practicing addition by counting eggs collected from the chickens, or Middle Schoolers using fresh beets to make borscht for a social studies lesson, or Senior School science students doing soil analysis, the farm brings hands-on learning to life.
+Whether it’s elementary students practicing addition by counting eggs collected from the chickens, or Middle Schoolers using fresh beets to make borscht for a social studies lesson, or Senior School science students doing soil analysis, the farm brings hands-on learning to life.
 Senior School students also have the opportunity to gain leadership and management experience by serving as a farm intern or a student manager of the Farmers Market in the summer.